What is the best approach for patients with serious or advanced chronic illness?

 - Integrates the psychological and spiritual aspects of patient care

-- Offers a support system to help patients live ...
+- Offers a support system to help patients live as actively as possible ...